jmsckv/EncDecMeta/readme.md

 ```

 Train this model with: `$CODEPATH/src/sample_and_train.py $CODEPATH/src/configurations/unet.py`
+See the .py file for a more detailed discussion on differences to the original Unet.

 Instead of deciding for this fixed architecture, we can embed the above model in a search space (cf. `src/configurations/unet.py`) by altering the following the above dictionary as follows: